shamsvahid2/VRP_task/README.md

 | GUIDED_LOCAL_SEARCH   |                  1188.487|
 | **SIMULATED_ANNEALING**|                 1187.005|

 Further refinement using the `SIMULATED_ANNEALING` local search metaheuristic resulted in the best overall solution, achieving an approximate total cost of ~1187.
-This combination of strategies provided an optimal balance between solution quality and computational efficiency for the specific constraints and characteristics of the problem addressed in this project.